 Internet In Developing Countries

 It would be unrealistic to expect universal internet access in developing countries due to the high costs of digital infrastructure.
 Although, technology is becoming cheaper and it can be done in the future if the governments start working towards it.
-The first step could be to provide free public Wi-Fi hotspots throughout the country since the majority of the population even in developing countries has access to a smart device of some sort.
-Providing digital skills and encouraging gender equality would also be a great help towards in achieving this goal.
+The first step could be to provide free public Wi-Fi hotspots throughout the country, using the best rural internet options available, since the majority of the population even in developing countries has access to a smart device of some sort.
+Providing digital skills and encouraging gender equality would also be a great help towards achieving this goal.

 Internet In Developed Countries

 In addition to helping the developing countries achieve their goal of universal internet access, developed countries like the U.S.A should also work towards the same goal.
 With public Wi-Fi hotspots already available throughout the country already, things do not have to start from scratch.

 There are many advantages that can be seen as a nation if everyone has access to the internet.
 Universal internet access will be a boon to the masses, offering better opportunities for individuals as well as economic growth as a country.
 As a result, governments around the world should make it a priority to work toward offering approximately equal virtual opportunities.